Theta-Dev/quickjs-rs/README.md

 It is fast and supports the full ES2020 specification.

 This crate allows you to easily run and integrate with Javascript code from Rust.

+This is a fork of the original [quick-js](https://crates.io/crates/quick-js) crate which includes a fully featured date parser, capable of parsing dates like `Sat, 01-Jan-2000 00:00:00 PST`.

 ## Quickstart